MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/scanner-api.md

 * "id" is used to calculate PDP link page: `https://appsource.microsoft.com/<locale> /product/PowerBIVisuals/<id>`

-Private (from file) Custom Visuals
+## Private Custom Visuals (from a file)

- This kind of visuals added to Power BI report using “Import a visual from a file” option.
-If a visual is not a core visual and not an AppSource visual, it’s a private visual.
+ Private visuals added to a Power BI report using the [Import a visual from a file](./import-visual.md#import-a-visual-file-from-your-local-computer-into-power-bi) option.
+If a visual isn't a core visual and not an AppSource visual, it’s a private visual.
 For private visuals, we provide only their GUIDs.

 ## Organization visuals

-Both AppSource visuals and Private visuals can be added to the Organization’s visuals store which exists for each organization (tenant).
+Both AppSource visuals and private visuals can be added to the Organization’s visuals store which exists for each organization (tenant).
 If a private custom visual is added to an organization’s visual store, the suffix _OrgStore is added to its GUID.
 In contrast, when an AppSource visual is added directly to an organization’s visual store, it keeps its original GUID.

-The following process describes how to decide if a public custom visual belongs to org store visuals:
+To determine if a public custom visual (from AppSource) is in an organization's store visuals:

-Enrich the visual’s information using information from the AppSource catalog (see above).
+1. Get the visual’s information using information from the [AppSource catalog](#appsource-public-custom-visuals).

-Download the organization’s visuals list (in csv format) from Power BI -> Admin Portal -> Organization Visuals -> Export:
+1. Download the organization’s visuals list (in CSV format) from **Power BI** -> **Admin Portal** -> **Organization Visuals** -> **Export**.

-Check if the visual’s GUID appears in the list you just downloaded.
-If it does, this visual is an org visual.
-In this case, update visual name, to make it the same as the one in the CSV file.
+1. If the visual’s GUID appears in the downloaded list, this visual is an organizational visual.
+In this case, update visual name to match the one in the CSV file.

 > [!NOTE]
 >
-> There is no difference between an AppSource custom visual and its counterpart in the organization store, including its code and version.
+> * There is no difference between an AppSource custom visual and its counterpart in the organization store, including its code and version.
 The only difference might be in the visual name.
-> If the tenant admin downloads a custom visual *.pbiviz* file from AppSource and adds it to the organization store using Add Visual -> From File, the suffix *_OrgStore* is added and when exported, it will appear as a *Private file*.
+> * If the tenant admin downloads a custom visual *.pbiviz* file from AppSource and adds it to the organization store using Add Visual -> From File, the suffix *_OrgStore* is added and when exported, it will appear as a *Private file*.
 A private file visual doesn't get upgraded and is treated as a private visual in the Org Store.

 Demo application to use Scanner API